 Forming in 1930s, the Edmont Manufacturing facility in Coshocton, Ohio had a hand in developing some of the most widely used gloves today.
 When the factory in Coshocton closed in 2011, we rescued 18,000 square feet of tongue & groove square edge Foundry Maple, preventing it from ending up in a landfill.
 We also rescued an additional 300 square feet with the original gray paint on the wood, plus a metal hand (more on that below).

-THE AMERICAN CRAYON COMPANY—SANDUSKY, OHIO
+THE AMERICAN CRAYON COMPANY—SANDUSKY, OH—FOUNDRY MAPLE

 When we heard news of the closing of the historical American Crayon Company factory, we headed out to Sandusky, Ohio to rescue the wood bones of the building before it went to waste.
 We salvaged 2 truck-loads—that’s 24,000 board feet—of Foundry Maple.
 The old wood has endured thousands of footfalls, heavy machinery, and a smattering of colorful wax crayon materials.